Alibabade/academic-kickstart/content/post/object_detection.md

 #### 2.1.1 Some common tricks used
 **1. Non-Maximum Suppression**

 Commonly, sometimes the RCNN model outputs multiple bounding-boxes to localize the same object in the given image.
 To choose the best matching one, we use non-maximum suppression technique to avoid repeated detection of the same instance.
-For example, we sort all the boxes with confidence score, and remove those with low confidence score.
-Then we choose the box with highest IOU.
+For example, we have a set $B$ of candidate boxes, and a set $S$ of corresponding scores, then we choose the best box by following steps: 1. sort all the boxes with the scores, and remove the box $M$ with highest score from $B$, and add to set $D$; 2. check any box $b_i$ left in $B$, if the IoU of $b_i$ and $M$, remove $b_i$ from $B$; 3. repeat 1-2 until $B$ is empty.
+The box in $D$ is what we want.
 {{< figure library="true" src="non-max-suppression.png" title="Fig 3.
 Non-maximum suppression used in RCNN [this blog](https://blog.csdn.net/v_JULY_v/article/details/80170182)." lightbox="true" >}}

 **2. Hard Negative Mining**